Tencent/spring-cloud-tencent/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

-- [ ] Add copyright holder at the beginning of .java file if it is new.
 - [ ] Add information of this PR to CHANGELOG.md in root of project.
 - [ ] Add documentation in javadoc or comment below the PR if necessary.